Steak Egg and Cheese Bagel

 - Cook onions.
 Heat 1 tablespoon of butter over medium heat in a nonstick skillet and when it foams, add onions.
 Stirring occasionally, cook for about 9-12 minutes, until onions are soft and caramelized.

-- Meanwhile, cook steak.
-Heat 1 tablespoon of butter over medium high heat in a stainless steel skillet.
+- Meanwhile, cook the steak in another pan.
+Heat 1 tablespoon of butter over medium-high heat in a stainless steel skillet.
 When it foams, add steak and cook for about 1 minute per side, until cooked through.
-(These cook fast so be careful to not overcook.)
-Remove steaks from pan and set aside.
+(These cook fast so be careful not to overcook.)
+Remove steaks from the pan and set aside.

-- Heat remaining 1 tablespoon of butter in nonstick pan over medium-low heat.
-When butter foams, carefully crack eggs into pan.
+- Heat the remaining 1 tablespoon of butter in a nonstick pan over medium-low heat.
+When butter foams, carefully crack eggs into the pan.
 Gently cook, breaking the yolk if desired, and folding up the edges of the egg white to form a similar shape to the bagel.

-- Cook egg for about 3 minutes, the gently flip over, top with slice of cheese, and cook for another 2-3 minutes until egg is cooked to desired consistency.
+- Cook the egg for about 3 minutes, then gently flip over, top with a slice of cheese, and cook for another 2-3 minutes until the egg is cooked to the desired consistency.

 - While eggs are cooking, toast bagels.

-- Lightly butter bagels if desired, then top each slice of bagel with cheese.
-Add the slice of steak to the bottom bagel and top with fried onions, egg and cheese.
+- Lightly butter bagels if desired, then top the bottom bagels with a slice of cheese.
+Add the slice of steak to the cheese and top with fried onions, egg, and cheese.
 Top with the top slice of bagel and serve immediately.

 This post may contain affiliate links.
 They do not add any charge to you, but I will make a very small commission from them.
 I only link to products I use and recommend.
 Thank you for your support!